ami3go/dc6006l-USB-Python/README.md

 # dc6006l_control
  A python lib to control power supply dc6006l via front usb connector

- Unfortunatelly FNIRSI did share any information on how to work with serial connunication.
+ Unfortunatelly FNIRSI did not share any information on how to work with serial connunication.
  Library was created by sniffing serial connunication with logic analyzer.
  ## Command list:
 **[cmd]<CR><LF>** general command format